external-mirrors/mitra/README.md

 [Documentation](./docs/mitra_cli.md)

-## Client API
+## REST API

-The majority of endpoints imitate Mastodon API.
-Some Pleroma extensions are supported as well.
+The majority of endpoints imitate [Mastodon API](https://docs.joinmastodon.org/client/intro/).
+Some [Pleroma](https://docs.pleroma.social/backend/development/API/differences_in_mastoapi_responses/) extensions are supported as well.
 A number of additional endpoints exist for features that are unique to Mitra.

 Client API is not stable and may change in minor releases.